murkl/arch-os/runtime/README.md

 console: Type installer to start it again.   # optional: read on the way out

+modes: …                 # optional: the several things this tree can do

 presets:                 # pages of starting points, offered on a machine with no answers
   - id: system
     title: Setup                    # the page's own name and sentence